GroupDocs Java: Centralized License Manager via Stream

 }

-new ByteArrayInputStream(licenseBytes) - From URLs:
+new ByteArrayInputStream(licenseBytes) - URL:

 new URL("https://secure.mycompany.com/license").openStream()